SoTrxII/Pandora/README.md

 triggering the recording (such as another bot, or a web service).
 You can choose one way (or both) in the [configuration section](#configuration).

-Be aware that **the Redis part is experimental** and I'm still tinkering with it.

 ### Commands

 ```bash